2Retr0/FormidableFarmland/README.md

 # FormidableFarmland

-FormidableFarmland is a small mod that aims to reduce the annoyance of unintentionally flattening farmland (upon accidental jumping/falling) in a balanced way—specifically:
+FormidableFarmland is a small mod that aims to reduce the annoyance of unintentionally flattening farmland[^1] (upon accidental jumping/falling) in a balanced way—specifically:

 ## Features
 - **Increasing the height at which farmland flattens** *(compared to 1.0 → 50%; 1.5 → 100%)*: